Aguirre, the Wrath of God (1972)

 Anyone famous in it?
 Klaus Kinski - One of the biggest names in Euro-cult cinema, most famous for his 5 films with Herzog.

 Directed by anyone interesting?
-Werner Herzog - one of European cinema's best directors with a powerful artistic vision in all his films.
+Werner Herzog - one of European cinema's best directors who conveys a powerful artistic vision in all his films.

 The DVD